 Services at Hollinwood Crematorium Chapel

-Mourners who can attend a service in Hollinwood Crematorium Chapel with a safe distance of two metres, will be a maximum of 22 people with effect from 8 July.
+Mourners who can attend a service in Hollinwood Crematorium Chapel with a safe distance of two metres, will be a maximum of 30 people.

-Chapel services prior to burial and extended Chapel services will be resumed from 8 July.
+Chapel services prior to burial and extended Chapel services have currently been suspended.

 Service books remain removed from the chapel to prevent any cross contamination and hand shaking is also being discouraged with ministers, celebrants and funeral directors until further notice.